No need to have SSH access in order to use an SSH key for just SFTP because the key can be transferred by SFTP to the appropriate path.

 Possible to have an empty passphrase, which then results in no need to unlock the key each time, therefore login needs only username and destination.
 Either way, a single key can be for many different uses.
 The former contradicts the typical recomendation of always having a strong password, and the latter contradicts never using the same authentication anywhere else.

-On the other hand, such an alternate key allows for access to an account while neither needing nor revealing the account password.
+On the other hand, an SSH key allows for access to an account while neither needing nor revealing the account password.
 That means nothing that requires the password can be done in the account when only the key is known.

 Generate a key with the latest format using